Attendance

 • Birthdays and holidays.

-• Many students have time off school for illnesses that are manageable on the school site with the help of over the counter medication e.g. headaches, colds, muscle pain etc. If your child presents as ill at home, you should go to the local pharmacy and ask for the appropriate medication.
+Many students have time off school for illnesses that are manageable on the school site with the help of over the counter medication e.g. headaches, colds, muscle pain etc. If your child presents as ill at home, you should go to the local pharmacy and ask for the appropriate medication.
 If you then contact school with the required information, we can monitor your child and issue any medication in line with your instructions.
 It is rare for students who take the positive decision to try to manage their illness through the school day have to be sent home, but of course if this is necessary school will contact you to make the necessary arrangements.
 Often school can be a helpful distraction and although students may not always complete work to their usual standard, not missing out on the ideas they are exposed to in lessons is a great help when they are fully fit and well again.
 Many students feel a huge sense of pride when they get to the end of the school day having successfully managed an illness and at Ridgewood, we would commend them on their resilience.

 There will be times when it is not appropriate to send your child into school.
 Serious illness is managed best at home.
 We would, however, expect that if your child is too ill to attend school that there would be a parent/carer at home to take care of them.
 Also, if there is a pattern of previous absence school may well ask for medical evidence.
-This could be a doctor’s appointment, prescription or medication etc. If it is not possible to supply medical evidence school may send a member of staff around to your home to verify that the child is ill.
+This could be a doctor’s appointment, prescription or medication etc. If it is not possible to supply medical evidence, school may conduct a home visit to verify that the child is ill.
 We know from experience that some students will feign illness when they have another reason for not wanting to go to school which they are not comfortable talking about.
 This may be that they have fallen out with a friend or have not completed homework.
 Always take the time to talk to your son / daughter to try to establish whether the illness is genuine.
 If there are no obvious signs or symptoms of illness send them in to school and let school know that your child is potentially feeling ill or has been reluctant to attend school so that a member of staff can speak with them and monitor them throughout the day.

 The government may advise your child to self-isolate at home because they have a disease that is easily transmissible and is a risk to others like COVID-19 or chicken pox.
 In this case you should follow government guidance or seek advice from school.